yashasbharadwaj1/Automation_Testing/commands.md

 you can skip tests with @pytest.mark.skip

 @pytest.mark.xfail is used to mark tests that are known to fail due to a bug or unimplemented feature.
 This helps in tracking such tests without cluttering the test report with failures you're already aware of.

+@pytest.fixture is a decorator in the pytest testing framework that defines a fixture function.
+Fixtures provide a way to set up some initial state or dependency that your tests need.
+They are useful for code reuse and managing setup and teardown logic in a clean and modular way.

+Key Points
+Setup and Teardown: Fixtures can handle setup and teardown operations, which are actions that need to be performed before and after a test runs.

+Reusability: Fixtures allow you to define common setup logic that can be reused across multiple tests, reducing code duplication.

+Dependency Injection: Fixtures are injected into test functions via their function arguments.
+This makes it easy to share state and dependencies between tests.

+Scope: Fixtures can have different scopes (function, class, module, session) which control how often the fixture is invoked:

+function: Default scope, the fixture is invoked for each test function.
+class: The fixture is invoked once per class of tests.
+module: The fixture is invoked once per module.
+session: The fixture is invoked once per test session.